-The telephones located throughout building are for business purposes and emergency use only.
-Students will not be allowed to use the phone for personal reasons, (i.e. bringing of IDs, books and homework, lunch money, athletic clothing, band instruments, absentee notes, etc.)
+The telephone is for business purposes and emergency use only.
+Students will not be allowed to use the phone for personal reasons, (i.e. bringing of books, homework, lunch money, absence notes, etc.) nor will students be called to the phone during the day.
+Messages for students will need to be left with the office secretary, and they will be delivered to the student.